anniekvandijk/anniekvandijk.github.io.oud/_posts/2021-12-08-First-post.md

 ```
 In the assets folder you can also put your images you use in the blogs.
 My blog images I put in a directory **/assets/img/blog-images/\<blogpagename>/**, now I know which images belong to which blog.

 One of the things I do not like about this theme is the integration with Discus.
 I kept it disabled.
 I am looking for another Comments system.
 Also I want some other styling for the pictures and a heading picture in the posts section.
 And Emoji, which do not seem to work right now.
-But first, publish this and then move on do other fun stuff :)
+But first, publish this and then move on do other fun stuff :smile:

 ## Things I did afterwards and some tips